Home Help For users Auracast Ready and Auracast Enabled … what is the difference and why does it matter?

 Which hearing aids have Auracast?

-Is your next hearing aid Auracast-ready?
+Is your next hearing aid Auracast-enabled?
 Check our complete manufacturer guide Click here

 Top stories